 What is it?
 Freelancing typically refers to copywriters, designers, programmers and so on.
-Freelancers are people who offer their services to employers without a long-term commitment to them.
-They either charge by the hour, day or job and are usually one-person businesses.
+Freelancers are people who offer their services to clients, without a long-term commitment to them.
+They charge by the hour, day or job (fixed fee) and are usually one-person businesses.
 (They may opt to outsource tasks they don’t specialise in, under one project fee).

 Reaching out to a community of freelance professionals certainly helps get you started in the right direction.
 The way I did this was to hang out on FlyingSolo forums, keeping an eye on the “referral/recommendations” section, in case people are looking for my type of service.
 Sometimes giving your support freely to other freelancers can lead to other opportunities as well.
 Australian creatives, see The Freelance Collective for this.

 There is also a lively community of home-based VAs in Australia, whom you can utilise or refer clients to when outside of what you do.
 See Virtual Assistant Network.

 Well, the first thing to do is decide on a brand for yourself.
 Whether it’s your name + your service, or a completely new name, you will need a business identity to work under.

 Along with your new name you will naturally need a logo, business cards and a website.
 Remember, you are now a business and so all your marketing materials need to be polished.
 Will the new name be a good fit for a domain name?
 Too long and you run the risk of a terribly long URL.
 Too complex and people will forget it.